nmartin198/pyHS2MF6/docsrc/cs_cpmode.rst

 |

-Deep infiltration provides the primary link from HSPF to MODFLOW 6.
+Deep percolation provides the primary link from HSPF to MODFLOW 6.
-**Figure** :ref:`fig_cs_pyHS2MF6_cpInfilt` displays the average, deep infiltration discharge sent from HSPF to MODFLOW 6.
+**Figure** :ref:`fig_cs_pyHS2MF6_cpInfilt` displays the average, deep percolation discharge sent from HSPF to MODFLOW 6.
 The focus of coupled model, water exchange is the dry stream beds which are mapped as hydrologic soil type A (see **Figure** :ref:`fig_cs_watershed`).

+|

 .. _fig_cs_pyHS2MF6_cpInfilt:
 .. figure:: ./images/MF6_CP_H2Infilt.svg
     :width: 800px
     :align: center
-    :alt: Simulated infiltration rates
+    :alt: Simulated deep percolation rates
     :figclass: align-center

     **Simulated discharge from HSPF to MODFLOW 6**